Road Safety Research Collaboration | UniSC | University of the Sunshine Coast, Queensland, Australia

 The Road Safety Research Collaboration (RSRC) was established in 2018 as a strategic partnership between the Motor Accident Insurance Commission (MAIC) and the University of the Sunshine Coast (UniSC) to undertake high level, applied research that positively impacts upon the lives and safety of Queensland's road users and community.

-Made up of over a dozen research academics and scholars, we are fast becoming the leading road safety research centre in Queensland producing world-class research outputs, with a focus on impaired driving.
+Comprised of a team of over 20 research academics, HDR scholars and casual research officers, we are fast becoming the leading road safety research centre in Queensland producing world-class research outputs, with a focus on impaired driving.

 Man driving a car